Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Theresa Forrest, Paralegal

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include:

-• What if I lose the case?
+• What if I lose?

-• What if the Defendant sues another person as a 'third party'?
+• What if the Defendant brings a third party claim?

-• What if I get a name wrong?
+• What if I get the name of someone wrong?

-• What if the case becomes more complicated than originally expected?
+• What if the case becomes more complicated than first expected?

 The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
-Diligent review of these questions and the potential pitfalls are highly important before getting started.
+Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.

 Need Help?Let's Get Started Today